luis8h/dotfiles/readme.md

 -   H and L for jumping to begin/end of line
 -   indenting in visual mode
 -   fugitive gs
+-   gitsigns (more view not do)
+-   neogit

 ### how to use?